locktopus-project/locktopus-website/docs/concept.md

 Notes:

 - Locktopus implements tree locking: parent paths respect child path and vice-versa.
 E.g. locking `["A", "B"]` for write coflicts with either `["A", "B", "C"]` and `["A"]`.
 - **range locks are not implemented**, e.g. using asterisk for locking `*@fizz.buzz` is not possible.
 The **path segment is threated as a specific string token**.
 However, range locks might be implemented on the application level.
-In this specific case, we can _group_ (logically) users by domain and use this form of path: `["user", "department/IT", "domain/fizz.buzz", "foo.bar"]` for locking a specific user, and this path `["user", "department/IT", "domain/fizz.buzz"]` for locking the whole domain `fizz.buzz`.
+In this specific case, we can logically group users by domain and use this form of path: `["user", "department/IT", "domain/fizz.buzz", "foo.bar"]` for locking a specific user, and this path `["user", "department/IT", "domain/fizz.buzz"]` for locking the whole domain `fizz.buzz`.
 But then be sure to use only this form, as using it together with the former one will end up in data races.
 - It does not matter whether _plural_ on _singular_ form of resources is used (`user` vs `users`).
 It does not affect the performance either.
 But be sure to have the same form across your applicaiton.
 - Trying to lock an empty set of resources is forbidden.
 - Locking redundant resources (shadowed by other resources within the lock) is allowed.
 For example, if we lock all users for write and a specific one for read (or write):

   > WRITE: `["user"]` _<-- to lock all users for write_
   >
-  > READ: ["user", "department/IT", "foo.bar@fizz.buzz"]` _<-- to lock a specific user for read.
+  > READ: `["user", "department/IT", "foo.bar@fizz.buzz"]` _<-- to lock a specific user for read.
 Actually, we dont need this, since we already lock all users for write_

   But doing that vice-versa pretty has sence and is not a redundant locking:

   > READ: `["user"]` _<-- to lock all users for read_
   >
-  > WRITE: ["user", "department/IT", "foo.bar@fizz.buzz"]` _<-- to lock a specific user for write.
+  > WRITE: `["user", "department/IT", "foo.bar@fizz.buzz"]` _<-- to lock a specific user for write.
 This is shadowed by the first resource_

 ## Lock Type

 Each resource in the lock should be specified with the lock type: **write** or **read**.
 Conceptually, they repeat Go's [RWMutex](https://pkg.go.dev/sync#RWMutex).

 - **WRITE**: exclusive access to a resource.
-Having acquired the lock with with the resource, other clients cannot acquire their locks with the resource until it is released by the locker.
-And vice-versa, the resource cannot be acquired for write if it is not released by other clients yet.
+When the lock is acquired, other clients cannot acquire their locks to the same resource until it is released by the locker.
+And vice-versa, the resource cannot be acquired for write if it is acquired by other clients yet.
 - **READ**: shared access to a resource.
-Can be acquired when there are no other locks to the resource except read ones.
+Can be acquired when there are no write locks to the resource.

 ## Namespace